MSSRPRAD/MSSRPRAD/README.md

 - 👋 Hi, I’m @MSSRPRAD
-- 👀 I’m interested in ... web dev, spring boot, text processing
+- 👀 I’m interested in ... web dev, machine learning, linux
-- 🌱 I’m currently learning ... java, spring boot, html, linux, git, awk
+- 🌱 I’m currently learning ...
+DSA, django, html, css, linux, git, python, machine learning
 - 💞️ I’m looking to collaborate on ... have nothing at the moment but you can contact me!
-- 📫 How to reach me ... you can contact me at pradyumnamalladi2003@gmail.com
+- 📫 How to reach me ... you can contact me at pradyumna.malladi2003@gmail.com

 <!---
 MSSRPRAD/MSSRPRAD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.